 Now I am going to introduce you to what is referred to as the quiet technique.
 I will explain how this technique works.
 If you see and/or hear your dog barking at strangers, let him/her do so around three times.
 Once that happen, walk up to your dog and gently hold his/her face closed and say the word, “Quiet.”

 Take care not to shout at your dog when you say the word because that can make his/her barking behavior worse.
 After you give your dog the quiet command, have him/her sit down and wait for a few minutes.
 If, after a few minutes, your dog stays quite, then reward him/her with a treat.
-I would suggest giving your dog a soft treat such as cooked chicken, cheese, or hot dog.
+I would suggest that you go with the Canine Carry Outs Dog Treats as it is a popular brand of treats that offers a variety of flavor options to choose from like hot dog, chicken, and bacon and cheese.

 If, however, your dog starts barking again after you gave him the quiet command, just repeat the technique until he/she obeys you.
 Dangle a treat in front of your dog so that he/she knows that you have a reward waiting for him/her if he/she obeys your quiet command.